Portland, Texas: Education

-Portland's public education is provided by Gregory-Portland Independent School District, made up of W. C. Andrews Elementary (grades K–5), T. M. Clark Elementary, East Cliff Elementary, Stephen F. Austin Elementary (in Gregory), Gregory-Portland Middle School (grade 6–8), and Gregory-Portland High (grades 9–12) Schools.
+Portland's public education is provided by Gregory-Portland Independent School District, made up of W. C. Andrews Elementary (grades 1–5), T. M. Clark Elementary, East Cliff Elementary, Stephen F. Austin Elementary (in Gregory), Gregory-Portland Middle School (grade 6–8), and Gregory-Portland High (grades 9–12) Schools.
+The Gregory-Portland ISD Early Childhood Center opened up for the 2024-2025 academic school year.
+The school has grades pre-k and kindergarten.
+The district provides academic programs, extracurricular activities, and career and technical education pathways for students.
+Recent facilities and enrollment in the schools reflect the city's growing population.

 Del Mar College is the designated community college for all of San Patricio County and Nueces County.

 Crime

 In 2022, Portland had a crime index lower than the U.S. average and half that of Texas.
 Of fifteen cities in the region, only two cities have lower crime rates than Portland.